 VTR Finance B.V.
-(VTR Finance) is a provider of video, broadband internet, fixed-line telephony and mobile services to residential and business customers in Chile.
+(VTR Finance) is a provider of fixed and mobile telecommunication services to residential and businessto-business (B2B) customers in Chile.
 VTR Finance is a wholly-owned subsidiary of Liberty Latin America Ltd. (Liberty Latin America).
-In these notes, the terms "we," "our," "our company" and "us" may refer, as the context requires, to VTR Finance or collectively to VTR Finance and its subsidiaries.
+In these notes, the terms "we," "our," "our company" and "us" may refer, as the context requires, to VTR Finance, or collectively, to VTR Finance and its subsidiaries.